 - 1. Establish contact with referring facility and patient - a.
 Patients with respiratory distress being treated by bilevel CPAP should be triaged to critical care transport. - 2.
 Complete "Primary Survey" - a.
 Resuscitate if necessary - 3.
 Complete "Secondary Survey" - a.
-To include vital signs, SpO2, cardiac monitor - 4.
+To include vital signs, SpO2 and cardiac monitor (if indicated) - 4.
 Assess pre-arrival diagnostics and interventions - a.
 Paramedics can continue all antibiotics and electrolyte solutions.
-They can also transport other medications not found in the guideline with the use of Patient Side Training Report - b.
-If you are unfamiliar with any medication, please utilize the tools provided (patient side training report, RN on scene, MD on scene, drug handbook located in each ambulance) to insure you have a general understanding of the medication order, dose, and side effects. - 5.
-Confirm correct placement and position of ETT, NGT, IVs, Foley catheter, etc. - 6.
+They can also transport other medications not found in the guideline with online Medical Control approval.
+If you are unfamiliar with any medication, consult with physician(s), nurses(s), and/or refer to the provided resources such as the drug reference book and/or online resources like drugs.com to insure you have a general understanding of the medication order, dose, and side effects. - 5.
+Confirm correct placement and position of ETT, NG/OG, PEG/PEJ, IVs, urinary catheter, etc. - 6.
 Review X-rays, lab results, CT results, and EKG's - 7.
-Review/confirm written orders from sending physician - a.
+Review/confirm written orders from the referring physician are within your SOP and the PCS form has been properly filled out. - a.
 Special attention should be paid to blood pressure and/or heart rate management, ventilator settings, and medications to be infused. - 8.
 Prepare to load patient, consider spinal immobilization for trauma patients